What is there to do on New Year's Day in Amsterdam?

-When you roll out of bed on 1 January 2019 with a champagne headache and confetti still in your hair, resist the urge to slump back onto your couch.
+When you roll out of bed on 1 January 2020 with a champagne headache and confetti still in your hair, resist the urge to slump back onto your couch.
 This is Amsterdam and there is always something amazing to do and spectacular sights to explore!
-Here are our top 10 ways to start off the very first day of the new year with a bang:
+Here are our top 10 ways to start off the very first day of the new decade.

 1. New Year's dive

 Shake off your hangover with a bracing dive.
 Join around 100 or so Amsterdammers during the Nieuwjaarsduik, or New Year’s dive, at the Sloterplas lake in Amsterdam’s West.
 This year’s event starts at 13:00 and will probably end around 13:01, but after you’ve leapt out of the icy deep, you can warm up with mulled wine, hot chocolate and pea soup.
-There is also a live performance by singer Debbie de Witte to reward your bravery.
 A number of towns and villages scattered around the region organise polar bear plunges.
 Check out the list here: Nieuwjaarsduik.

 2. New Year’s Dance

 Or you can forget about trying to recover from last night and just keep the party going.
 De Nieuwjaarsdans Thuishaven, or the New Year’s Dance, is something of a local tradition.
-It starts at 13:00 and goes until the wee hours, with a line up of talent that includes Josh Wink Marvin & Guy, Tunnel Vision and other bands that will set the perfect beat for 2019.
+It starts at 13:00 and goes until the wee hours, with a line up of talent that includes Antal, Benny Rodrigues and other bands that will set the perfect beat for 2020.

 3. Go for a walk